firedrakeproject/Irksome/demos/preconditioning/demo_heat_mg_dg.py.rst

 We perform similar imports and setup as before::

   from firedrake import *
-  from irksome import DiscGalerkinTimeStepper, Dt, MeshConstant from ufl.algorithms.ad import expand_derivatives
+  from irksome import DiscontinuousGalerkinTimeStepper, Dt, MeshConstant from ufl.algorithms.ad import expand_derivatives